vuejs/awesome-vue/README.md

  - [vue-plyr](https://github.com/redxtech/vue-plyr) - A set of Vue components for the plyr video & audio player.
  - [v-playback](https://github.com/TerryZ/v-playback) - A Vue2 plugin to make video play easier.
  - [vue-audio-recorder](https://github.com/grishkovelli/vue-audio-recorder) - Audio recorder for Vue.js.
 It allows to create, play, download and store records on a server
+ - [vue-video-section](https://github.com/johndatserakis/vue-video-section) - A simple video header/section component for Vue.
+Good for video backgrounds and overlaying content on them.

 ### Infinite Scroll